eludris/eludris/plan.md

 Verified communities can claim a namespace getting their own URL invite and are indexed in a list to be easily discover-able, doing that however adds more restrictions upon them however
 (like no End-To-End-Encryption, stricter moderation and so on).

-A community can get unverified at any point in time if they break the Eludris EULA, Terms of Service or instance rules, that however can be appealed and, unjustified unverification will not happen.
+A community can get unverified at any point in time if they break the Derailed EULA, Terms of Service or instance rules, that however can be appealed and, unjustified unverification will not happen.

 - Accounts are unique.